 The more self-awareness and specificity you have about what you can bring to the boardroom, the better equipped you’ll be to communicate these strengths to others.

 2. Prepare board-ready materials

 As a potential candidate, a board-ready resume and an updated LinkedIn profile are essential.
 (A board bio is beneficial too.)
 These materials should be distinct from what you’ve used when pursuing a management role; they require a different focus.

 An effective board resume provides a higher-level picture of you.
-It emphasizes strategic, board-relevant experience and results — like how you helped transform and advance a company, impacted the bottom line etc. It does not focus on executional details.
-In addition to board certifications (earned or in process), include committee work, task forces and nonprofit board roles that demonstrate collaborative advisory experience, governance, stewardship etc.
+It emphasizes strategic, board-relevant experience and results — like how you helped transform and advance a company and impacted the bottom line.
+It does not focus on executional details.
+In addition to board certifications (earned or in process), include committee work, task forces and nonprofit board roles that demonstrate collaborative advisory experience, governance and stewardship.

 Your LinkedIn profile should reflect a combination of both operational executive accomplishments and the board-relevant experience and qualities included on your resume.
 At minimum, update your Headline and About sections and populate the Volunteer section, including leadership and committee roles.
 In the Skills section, add those that relate to board service.

 Board-ready materials are important marketing tools that shape the impressions you make on key contacts.
 They should reflect your best qualities for the boardroom (not basic management).